Meta criticised over ‘chilling’ content moderation changes

 Social media expert Matt Navarra said Meta’s decision was a “smart move” by Mr Zuckerberg in the face of the “current political environment in the US” and the return to the White House of Donald Trump, but said there were obvious downsides around “misleading or harmful content spreading more easily”.

+Incoming President Trump said the changes at Meta “probably” came because of his threats against Mr Zuckerberg.

-“Zuckerberg says it’s a shift that will dramatically reduce censorship and lead to more political content being recommended in feeds – it feels to me like Meta is taking a hands-off approach and it’s going to rely on its users to help police content,” Mr Navarra told the PA news agency.
+Mr Navarra told the PA news agency: “Zuckerberg says it’s a shift that will dramatically reduce censorship and lead to more political content being recommended in feeds – it feels to me like Meta is taking a hands-off approach and it’s going to rely on its users to help police content.”

 “I think the timing of this decision is significant, because Zuckerberg points directly to the return of Donald Trump to the White House as a major influence, where he says the November elections felt like a cultural tipping point towards, once again, prioritising speech.